jaller94/fly-south/README.md

-# fly-south
+# Fly south
-You're a goose and have to find south - Game entry for js13kGames (http://js13kgames.com/aframe)
+You're a goose and have to find south using a map.

+Game entry for [js13kGames](http://js13kgames.com/aframe) built using [A-Frame](https://aframe.io/).